Water Allocation Plan for the River Murray Prescribed Watercourse

 The water allocation plan forms part of the River Murray Water Resources Plan and is accredited under the Basin Plan.
 Water users' obligations are met when they comply with the water allocation plan.

 What do I need to know about the rules in the water allocation plan?

-The water allocation plan sets out the rules for taking and using water to make sure that use is sustainable and to protect the water resource for current and future users.
-If you are a water user, it is important that you know about the rules in the water allocation plan.
+The water allocation plan sets out the rules for taking and using water.
+If you are a water user, it's important that you know about the rules in the water allocation plan.

 Where can I find out more?

 For more information about the rules of the water allocation plan and how they apply to you: